 Simulation files don’t necessarily have to be generated or tracked at every commit.
 It may be important to be able to prove the functionality at different times during the design.
 If you don’t save the simulation outputs, it may be possible to revert to an earlier version of code and miss the differences that cause the environment to generate different simulation waveforms.

 Often some aspect of the design needs to be physically prototyped to ensure the circuit will work as intended.
 Bringup procedures, oscilloscope screen shots, and prototype firmware all should be tracked and captured.
 It’s not only a good basis and reference for validation and verification, but it also makes sure you can revisit your prototype testing if there are problems with the design.

-If you’re concerned about your design reviews (PRs) have too many diffs that aren’t readable, you can hide the diff by adding specific filenames and filename patterns to the .gitattributes file and set the linguist-generated flag.
+If you’re concerned that your design reviews (PRs) have too many diffs that aren’t readable, you can hide the diff by adding specific filenames and filename patterns to the .gitattributes file and set the linguist-generated flag.

 The file will still show up as having changes, but it will be collapsed in the web interface, meaning you can quickly skip over files that you can’t change.

 There are many reasons to track your generated output files in a repo.
 It’s not a convention in software repositories, so it requires putting on a different hat to understand the cost and schedule savings to a project.
 After your first design cycle, you can decide if individual files are appropriate to track or not and whether they’ve saved you time, budget, and energy.